songtao-ye/soc-soh-multi-objective-optimization/README.md

 -----------------------------------

-The code and dataset (XJTU-Re) will be open sourced after our paper is accepted.
+The battery dataset (XJTU-Re) is now available for download, and the code is being compiled and will be open sourced here later.